 While driving with L2 automation the road markings degrade and Mediator indicates L2 will shut off immediately.

 The driver is fully out of the loop while driving on the highway with L4 automation when the route is approaching a highway exit.
-Mediator informs the drive that the standby mode (L3) will be switched on and monitors the driver fitness for this standby task.
+Mediator informs the driver that the standby mode (L3) will be switched on and monitors the driver fitness for this standby task.

 Currently, vehicle automation related research projects often focus on very specific extreme situations and designs generally take the automation capabilities as a starting point.
 The use case selection for the MEDIATOR project instead focussed on driver needs in every day driving.
 This resulted in a different take on the levels of automation and a project scope that encompasses a large part of the driving scenario’s drivers will deal with daily.
 For this reason it is also expected that, if the final Mediator system is validated for this set of use cases, any market ready version of the Mediator system will also have a big chance of gaining user acceptance and improving safety.
 The presented use cases and automation levels can serve as an example for others to refocus their vehicle automation projects and designs towards systems made for and accepted by humans.